Flu season in Ontario usually begins in October and lasts until March or April.

 Employees’ jobs may be protected by the personal emergency leave provision of the Employment Standards Act, 2000.

-Under the Employment Standards Act, 2000, employees who work for employers that regularly employ at least 50 employees have the right to take up to 10 days of unpaid job-protected leave each calendar year with respect to illness, injury and certain other emergencies and urgent matters.
+Under the Employment Standards Act, 2000, employees who work for employers that regularly employs 50 employees or more have the right to take up to 10 days of unpaid job-protected leave each calendar year with respect to illness, injury and certain other emergencies and urgent matters.

 Personal emergency leave can be taken because of personal illness, injury or medical emergency, or the death, illness, injury, medical emergency or urgent matter relating to specified family members.
 An urgent matter could include a school closure caused by flu.